 In accordance with the provisions of the Law, CNCAN is empowered to request from the licensees, or from the applicants for a licence, all the documentation needed for the regulatory decision making process on safety related matters.
 The documentation that needs to be submitted to CNCAN for review and approval is usually specified in the regulations.

 Additional support documentation is requested on a case by case basis and specified in regulatory letters, minutes of the meetings between CNCAN staff and licensee's representatives, etc. According to the Law, the licensees and applicants have the obligation of facilitating CNCAN inspections and access to documentation and to provide all the information required by CNCAN.

-The safety related documentation made available to CNCAN includes a large variety of documents, such as safety analysis reports, (quality) management manuals, different kinds of safety assessments and technical evaluations, information reports and procedures (reference documents, station instructions, operating procedures, work plans, etc.).
+The safety related documentation made available to CNCAN includes a large variety of documents, such as safety analysis reports, (quality) management manuals, different types of safety assessments and technical evaluations, information reports and procedures (reference documents, station instructions, operating procedures, work plans, etc.).

-The responsibilities for the review and assessment of the technical documentation submitted by the licensees or applicants are assigned to the different technical divisions within the organisational structure of CNCAN, in accordance with the provisions of the Quality Management Manual of CNCAN.
+The responsibilities for the review and assessment of the technical documentation submitted by the licensees or applicants are assigned to the different technical units within the organisational structure of CNCAN.

-The regulatory review activities are planned, performed and reported as per internal procedures and instructions in order to assure the availability of internal resources and, as appropriate, external resources and to establish efficient interfaces with the licensees, as important tools for nuclear safety regulation management.
-Each technical division has specific attributions and develops assessment and inspection procedures and plans in the respective areas under their responsibility.
+The regulatory review activities are planned, performed and reported in accordance with internal procedures and instructions in order to assure the availability of internal resources and, as appropriate, external resources and to establish interfaces with the licensees.
+Each technical unit has specific attributions and develops assessment and inspection procedures and plans in the respective areas under their responsibility.

-For major reviews, such as those performed by CNCAN prior to granting a licence or an approval for a licensing milestone, a management by process is used and interdisciplinary teams are established, which include experienced staff from all the technical divisions and units involved in the licensing of NPPs, with the necessary expertise for covering all the areas of review.
+For major reviews, such as those performed by CNCAN prior to granting a licence or an approval for a licensing milestone, interdisciplinary teams are established, which include experienced staff from all the technical units involved in the licensing of NPPs, with the necessary expertise for covering all the areas of review.
 Most of the experts responsible for the assessment of the safety related documentation are participating also in the teams that perform the inspections.
 It should be noted that the assessments and inspections performed in the framework of the major reviews mentioned above are performed supplementary to the assessment and inspection activities deployed by each division on a regular basis.
-The activities of the various technical divisions in the area of safety assessment and inspections for Cernavoda NPP are coordinated by a Project Manager.
+The activities of the various technical units in the area of safety assessment and inspections for Cernavoda NPP are coordinated by the Director of the Nuclear Fuel Cycle Division (see the organisational chart of CNCAN, provided under Article 8 - Regulatory Body).